quynkk1/e-series-skylake-hackintosh-dell/README.md

 # Dell Latitude E-Series Skylake Hackintosh

+**⚠️: This project is discontinued, so I don't update new version of OpenCore anymore.
+You need to re-build this before installing macOS.**

 This repository contains all the fixes for Skylake CPU Model on macOS.

-I have made and tested this EFI on Dell Latitude E5570, but I need a confirmation if this EFI is working on other Dell Skylake E-Series Models.

 **My laptop specification:**